Aubrey Davis Park Trail Safety Improvements Project

 Now that this process has finally reached this stage I can't think of any other alternative that is going to shield the city from liability because this "trail" is legally a road, and not subject to the liability shield for recreation.
 But really the city's concern should not be about its liability but what is the most effective and most secure way to prevent high speed collisions, and that is removing the high speed part.

-Daniel Thompson about 2 years ago
+Daniel Thompson almost 3 years ago

 Very excited to see the Aubrey Davis Park Master Plan vision for the Mountains to Sound Trail through Aubrey Davis Park become a reality.
 The City did its due diligence hosting pop-up events, 4 public forums, and 3 open houses and came up with a great plan - based on balanced resident input - to reduce trail conflicts by widening the trail through ADP.